This easy recipe for Purple Hull Peas transforms tasty legumes into a crowd-pleasing, flavor-packed side dish that will tantalize your taste buds.

 (A complete list of all ingredients and measurements is listed in the recipe below.)

-How to cook and season purple hull peas:
+How to cook purple hull peas

 - Add olive oil or bacon grease to a large saucepan over medium-low heat.
 Once the pan is hot, add the onion and cook for about six minutes or until it is tender and translucent.